 - The aggrieved can withdraw the application on an undertaking by the respondent to be of good behaviour towards them.
 Undertakings can’t be enforced and there are no penalties for breaking them.

 - The matter may be set down for a defended hearing.

 If a respondent defends the application for a Protection Order, the matter will proceed to a hearing.
 At the hearing, the Court must accept that it is more likely than not that the aggrieved person is being truthful and needs an order for their protection.
 Both parties and any witnesses give evidence on oath.
 Children aged 12 years and over may be able to give evidence, with the leave of the Court.

 The proceedings take place in a closed Court which means that members of the public cannot attend the hearing except with leave of the court, and details which might identify any of the parties to the hearing cannot be published.

 As of 1 December 2015, the aggrieved person must be treated as a ‘special witness’.
 This means the court can order that, while the aggrieved gives evidence, the respondent, and anyone else the court deems necessary, is excluded from court or obscured from the aggrieved person, or that their evidence is videotaped and played to the court.

-An order usually lasts for 2 years, but if there are special reasons, it can be longer.
+An order usually lasts for 5 years, but if there are special reasons, it can be longer or shorter.
 If either party is unhappy with the orders that are made or not made, they can appeal, but they must do so within the set time limit.